mcmerritt13/HTML_git_fun/README.md

 # HTML_git_fun
 Fun practice using Git and learning some HTML basics.
 Many thanks to The Odin Project and MDN Web Docs for introducing me to the world of HTML!
-I'm eager to continue my journey.
+I'm eager to continue my journey and please forgive the rather crude (albeit hilarious, in my opinion) entry.